cvitter/ikanow.mongodc2013.presentation/README.md

 - JQuery: http://jquery.com/
 - D3.js: http://d3js.org/

-If you'd like to run the code locally you will need to have an instance of MongoDB and perform the following steps:

-1. Start MongoDB using the --rest option (e.g. "mongod --rest");
-2. Unzip the MongoDB dump files in the mongodc.zip file;
-3. Restore the dump files to your MongoDB server using mongorestore: mongorestore --db mongodc <pathtodumpfiles>/mongodc

 Note: In order to run the Google Maps JavaScript API examples you will need to acquire an API Key from Google.
 Instructions for obtaining a key can be found at the following URL: